-Household Student is a household member Student can return to school when the member, (e.g. a sibling) of someone who has household member receives their symptoms symptoms of COVID-19 but has alternate diagnosis. visited a healthcare provider and received an alternate diagnosis that Note: The healthcare provider is not would explain the symptoms of a required to detail the specifics of the temperature of 100.4 Farenheit or alternate diagnosis.
-NCDHHS higher, sore throat, chills, shortness recommends that schools not require an of breath or difficulty breathing, individual who is fully vaccinated (at new cough or new loss of taste or least 2 weeks after getting their second smell, diarrhea or vomiting, or the dose in a 2-dose series or one dose of a new onset of a severe headache, single-dose series) to quarantine if they especially with a fever.
-The have had no symptoms after being a healthcare provider has determined close contact to someone with COVID-19, that COVID-19 testing is not and they do not live in a congregate necessary. setting (such as a shelter).
+Student is a household member (e.g. a sibling) of someone who has symptoms of COVID-19 but has visited a healthcare provider and received an alternate diagnosis that would explain the symptoms of a temperature of 100.4 Farenheit or higher, sore throat, chills, shortness of breath or difficulty breathing, new cough or new loss of taste or smell, diarrhea or vomiting, or the new onset of a severe headache, especially with a fever.
+The healthcare provider has determined that COVID-19 testing is not necessary.